keonik/dev-portfolio/content/blog/using-tailwind-with-gatsby.md

 ![Why do anything?](https://media3.giphy.com/media/nhYGNAUuxDua4/giphy.gif?cid=6104955e8bb0b4fc72e7a2ff8f904b535862bcd69d6e34cb&rid=giphy.gif)

 Coworkers have mentioned this [Tailwind CSS](https://tailwindcss.com) after numerous complaints of the amount of time I spend styling something to do generic things.
 After looking at it for a bit I gained interest into it enough so to entertain a complete rewrite of my developer site you're referencing now.
 I've been treating this site as a platform to try out new things.
 By the time you view this post you may see the new site or the old.
-Regardless I am going to keep the old site on a branch so you can reference a before and after.
+Regardless I am going to keep the old site on the `pre-tailwind` branch so you can reference a before and after.

 ## What is [Tailwind CSS](https://tailwindcss.com/#what-is-tailwind)